Blenda101/blending-widget-template/README.md

 CSS is the language we use to style the EJS document.
 CSS describes how those EJS elements should be displayed.

 **[SASS](https://sass-lang.com/documentation/)**
 CSS with superpowers.
-Sass is a stylesheet language that’s compiled to CSS.
+Sass is a stylesheet language that’s compiled into CSS.
 It allows you to use variables, nested rules, mixins, functions, and more, all with a fully CSS-compatible syntax.
-Sass helps keep large stylesheets well-organized and makes it easy to share design within and across projects.
+Sass helps keep large stylesheets well-organized and makes it easy to share designs within and across projects.

 ## Prerequisites
 - **Nodejs**: version 16 or higher